 Ultimately, how much you like Sky Glass will depend on your expectations.
 If you are expecting a flagship TV's picture performance, and sound to rival a Sonos Beam Gen 2, you are going to be very disappointed.
 This costs less than half that sort of setup, though, and it performs well given its limitations.
 Sky should be particularly pleased with the balanced picture performance, which avoids the temptation of trying to dazzle and takes a far more subtle approach that is better suited to its abilities.

 That said, the smeary motion is bothersome, and the sound, while generally very good, lacks the dynamic range to be really exciting.

 Sky Glass as a platform is very nice, though, particularly in terms of presentation and content aggregation.
-It's a shame that to get it you have to buy the TV, but one suspects that won't be the case for very long.
-If the Sky Glass Puck were available as a standalone device (preferably with a hard drive for proper recording), we'd be all for it.
+It's a shame that to get it you have to buy the TV, but at least that won't be the case for much longer.
+With the Sky Glass Streaming Puck on its way, it might be a more tempting offer to hold out for that and pair it with a better performing TV.
 As it is, the Sky Glass TV is a solid, but niche proposition for those who value style, neatness and convenience over outright performance.

 - Picture 4

 - Sound 4

 - Features 4

 Read our Sky Q review